Structured Packing in LLM Training Improves Long Context Utilization: Method

-\textbf{{Baselines}} One standard approach, commonly used in LLM training pipelines, is to randomly sample documents from the dataset and concatenate them to make training examples of a desired context.
-This is known as example packing \citep{brown2020language}.
-Another popular approach restricts sampled documents to the same meta-class (for example, Wikipedia article, source code) \citep{groeneveld2024olmo,zhao2024analysing}.
-We compare \method{} against both.

-\textbf{\method{} computational efficiency} Given the dataset sizes used in training LLMs, computational efficiency plays a non-trivial role. \methodvariant{\repo{}} is the fastest and easiest to implement but requires additional directory structure, i.e., it does not apply to general web data. \methodvariant{\bmtf{}} uses a bag of words \bmtf{} method that lacks deeper semantic encoding. \methodvariant{\contrieverms{}} requires calculating embeddings for each document and retrieval based on the vector inner-product.
-The latter step can be done efficiently using fast approximate inner-product search, e.g., Faiss \citep{johnson2017billionscale}.
+\paragraph*{\method{} Computational Efficiency}{ Given the dataset sizes used in training LLMs, computational efficiency plays a crucial role. \methodvariant{\repo{}} is the fastest and easiest to implement but requires additional directory structure, i.e., it does not apply to general web data. \methodvariant{\bmtf{}} uses a bag of words \bmtf{} method that lacks deeper semantic encoding.
+However, it was observed to have strong generalization properties \citep{thakur2021beirheterogenousbenchmarkzeroshot}. \methodvariant{\contrieverms{}} requires calculating embeddings for each document and retrieval based on the vector inner-product, but can have poorer generalization properties than \bmtf{} \citep{thakur2021beirheterogenousbenchmarkzeroshot}.
+The retrieval step can be done efficiently using a fast approximate max IP search, e.g., Faiss \citep{johnson2017billionscale}.
+To reduce the number of times the training sample requires just copy-paste abilities and improve training step efficiency, we employ the StarCoder \citep{li2023starcoder} dataset, which was deduplicated using the pipeline from \citep{allal2023santacoder}.}

-\textbf{{Burstiness}} \method{} conjecturally falls into the framework presented in \cite{data-distributional-properties}, which shows that the distributional properties of the training data affect the in-context capabilities of transformer models.
-In particular, it indicates the importance of "burstiness", i.e., a flatter frequency distribution with a relatively higher mass on the rare, long-tail tokens appearing in a sequence.
-In Appendix~\ref{sec:apendix_burstiness}, we show that \method{} increases the burstiness of the training data (measured in terms of Zipf's coefficient of token frequency) compared to the example packing baseline.